typhoon-hil/hackathon2018/README.md

 ```
 Unpack solution from this repo hackathon_solution.tar to solution directory.
 This directory will be mounted as volume when you start docker container.

-Download image from https://github.com/typhoon-hil/hackathon2022/releases/download/test_release/uegos-docker-image.tar, load it in docker and start it:
+Download image from https://github.com/typhoon-hil/hackathon2022/releases/download/test_release/uegos-docker-image.tar, then open power shell in a file where the image is downloaded.
+Load it in docker and start it.
+To load the image and start it, follow these commands.
 ``` shell
 docker load --input uegos-docker-image.tar docker run -e MONGO_INITDB_ROOT_USERNAME=uegos -e MONGO_INITDB_ROOT_PASSWORD=uegos -e MONGO_INITDB_DATABASE=uegos --name uegos-db -d mongo